Run Linux on Windows 10 with VirtualBox

 Now start the virtual machine and wait for Linux to load.

-The desktop will be displayed, and there should be an Install Linux Mint icon.
-Run it and select the following options as they appear, modifying to suit your needs:
+The desktop will be displayed and, in the case of Linux Mint, there should be an Install Linux Mint icon.
+Run it and select the following options as they appear, modifying to suit your needs.
+Below are the choices I selected for the Linux Mint installation:

 - Select English as the language;